Axonius/axonius_api_client/docs/main/usage_cli/grp_cnx_cmds/cmd_discover.rst

 adapters cnx discover
 ###############################################

-This command will trigger a discover (aka fetch) for a connection.
+This command will trigger a discover (aka fetch) for a connection of an adapter on a node.

 Input feeds
 ===============================================